Qovery/documentation/website/docs/using-qovery/configuration/application.md

 </Alert>

 Setting up the `CNAME` on the domain provider side will make your app accessible through your custom domain on Qovery.
+The app will still be accessible through the default assigned domain.

 ## Connecting to a database
 To know how to access your database from your application, [have a look at the database section][docs.using-qovery.configuration.environment-variable#connecting-to-a-database].